moding-il/bizdoc.core/README.md

 You may annotate your model with attributes to instruct BizDoc how to handle it.
 Attributes include: Subject, Summary, Value, Currency, ExchageRate, Required, Hint and ListType.
 In addition, model may be annotated with .Net attributes such as DataType, MaxLength and Display.

-For examle, to use the model *Purpose* property as the document title, annotate it with the `Subject` attribute.
+For example, to use the model *Purpose* property as the document title, annotate it with the `Subject` attribute.

 ```c#
 using BizDoc.ComponentModel.Annotations;